Everything You Need to Know to Kill it At B2B Telemarketing

 B2B telemarketing comes in two distinct flavors, each with its own strategies and goals:

-• Focus on relationship building: Your goal is to nurture the relationship, answer questions, and guide them toward a purchase.
+Nurture the relationship, answer questions, and guide toward a purchase.

-Pro tip: Use a CRM like HubSpot or Salesforce to track inbound leads and personalize your interactions.
+Use CRM tools like HubSpot or Salesforce to track leads and personalize follow-ups.

 So, which one is right for you?